tabokie/tabokie.github.io/_subtopics/ideas.md

 - Art is against taxonomy, in its pursuit for "uniqueness"
 - In silent film they use higher frame rate to make people look funny, "fast pacer has no dignity".
 - Data to engineer is like gravity to architect.
-- Game / movie comsuption is an unique category in its mixture of experience and possession.
+- Game / movie consumption is an unique category in its mixture of experience and possession.
 - Computer science is a subject with no respect to history, a subject without secret.
 - Any life procedure costs.
 - 画衰败梅枝，现代画假阳具，咏物志的变迁